cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query staking tokenize-share-record-by-id.md

-Query all deposit messages of the liquidity pool batch on the specified pool

-If batch messages are normally processed from the endblock, the resulting state is applied and the messages are removed in the beginning of next block.
-To query for past blocks, query the block height using the REST/gRPC API of a node that is not pruned.
+Query individual tokenize share record information by share by id.

 Example:
-$ gaiad query liquidity deposits 1
+$ gaiad query staking tokenize-share-record-by-id [id]

 Usage:
-  gaiad query liquidity deposits [pool-id] [flags]
+  gaiad query staking tokenize-share-record-by-id [id] [flags]

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for deposits
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for tokenize-share-record-by-id
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")